On Rank-Monotone Graph Operations and Minimal Obstruction Graphs for the Lov\'{a}sz--Schrijver SDP Hierarchy: Existence of -minimal graphs

 \section{Existence of $4$-minimal graphs}

 Recall the graph $G_{4,1}$ (Figure~\ref{figG41}), which was introduced in Section~\ref{sec1}.
 We show in this section that $r_+(G_{4,1})=4$, providing what we believe to be the first known example of a $4$-minimal graph (and the first advance in this direction since 2006~\cite{EscalanteMN06}).
-Observe from its drawing in Figure~\ref{figG41} that $G_{4,1} \in \S_2^3(K_6)$, and is obtained from stretching three of the original vertices in $K_6$.
-We also point out two important automorphisms of $G_{4,1}$ that will be useful in simplifying our analysis of its $\LS_+$-rank.
+Notice that $G_{4,1}$ dovetails nicely with the structural results on $\ell$-minimal graphs developed in Sections~\ref{sec3} to~\ref{sec5} --- in particular, observe from its drawing in Figure~\ref{figG41} that $G_{4,1} \in \S_2^3(K_6)$, and is obtained from stretching three of the original vertices in $K_6$.
+On the other hand, while these structural results were helpful in our discovery of $G_{4,1}$ and putting the graph into perspective, the proof we present for $r_+(G_{4,1}) = 4$ is largely based on numerical certificates and the symmetries of $G_{4,1}$.

+To that end, we point out two important automorphisms of $G_{4,1}$ that will be useful in simplifying our analysis of its $\LS_+$-rank.
 Consider the alternative drawing of $G_{4,1}$ in Figure~\ref{figG41alt}, and define the functions $f_1, f_2 : V(G_{4,1}) \to V(G_{4,1})$ as follows:

 Visually, $f_1$ corresponds to rotating the graph $G_{4,1}$ in Figure~\ref{figG41alt} counterclockwise by $\frac{2\pi}{3}$, and $f_2$ corresponds to reflecting the figure along the centre vertical line.
 Now we are ready to prove the main result of this section.